nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ```

 :::warning
-when the storage size is changed, for most providers it will automatically delete (!) the previous storage place.
+For most providers, when the storage size is changed, it will automatically **delete** the previous storage place.

 Changing the storage size on an AWS deployment after the initial deployment can be especially tricky so it might be worthwhile padding these storage sizes.
 :::

 ## Profiles